-During the year ended October 31, 2015 and 2014, the Company performed minimal exploration work on the North Brenda claims and as a result wrote off \$976,654 of costs related to the property.
-The vendors retain a 2% net smelter returns royalty, of which the Company can purchase half by paying \$1,000,000.
+During the year ended October 31, 2015 and 2014, the Company performed minimal exploration work on the North Brenda claims and as a result wrote off all costs associated with the property.
+The Company has continued to keep certain claims in good standing and during the year ended October 31, 2017, the Company resumed work on the property and capitalized \$8,073 of exploration and evaluation costs.